theo-code33/theo-code33/README.md

 - Hi, i'm Théo Gillet, i'm a french web developer 👋
-- I love Front-End Development and i'm interested by Back-end Development also👨‍💻
+- I love front-end development and i'm interested by back-end development also👨‍💻
 - On my GitHub profile, I have school projects and personal projects in different technologies

 ## My stats⚡️